 Freight brokers may seek out new shippers with loads to haul through several different methods, most of which revolve around basic sales or marketing tactics.

 Ah, the cold call.
 Essentially, this method involves calling or emailing representatives at a company and asking if they could use your services (i.e., they have loads to haul).
-This method can get a little obnoxious for both brokers and those they’re soliciting, so it’s maybe not the best tactic.
+This method can get a little obnoxious for both brokers and those they’re soliciting, so it’s maybe not the best tactic to find loads.

 Warm calls are kind of like cold calls, except you take the time to find shippers who seem to be in need of your services.
 Brokers research the companies, either online or through databases that provide company information, seeking out clues that they have freight that needs hauled that falls into the broker’s wheelhouse.

-Brokers may connect with potential shippers via less-than-traditional means, as well.
+Brokers may connect with potential shippers via less-than-traditional means to find loads, as well.
 Sites like LinkedIn allow brokers to connect with shippers who may need their services, and features like InMail can be used to send off messages offering quotes to shipping decision makers in their target market.

 Targeted Marketing Campaigns